 But not all lion encounters are quite so gruesome.
 "I have seen a female lion moving very small babies in her mouth to a new place because of safety," he says.
 Seeing lions with cubs during calving season (from January to mid-March in the Serengeti) is always a joy for travelers.

-As Emanuel shares in his video, the Serengeti and Ngorongoro are just two reasons to visit his beautiful country of Tanzania, from snowcapped Kilimanjaro to the spice island of Zanzibar.
+The Serengeti and Ngorongoro are just two reasons to visit his beautiful country of Tanzania, from snowcapped Kilimanjaro to the spice island of Zanzibar.
 But he never tires of seeking out lions—the rightful king of all predators with an uncertain yet hopeful future.

 Discover the wildlife of Tanzania with the help of a skilled Trip Experience Leader like Emanuel during Safari Serengeti: Tanzania Lodge & Tented Safari.